OpenNebula/docs/source/management_and_operations/backups/operations.rst

 Scheduling Backups
 --------------------------------------------------------------------------------

 You can program periodic backups :ref:`through the schedule actions interface <schedule_actions>`.
 Note that in this case, you have to pass the target datastore ID as argument of the action.
-You can create a periodic backup with the ``--schedule`` option in the CLI, or through Sunsonte in the Schedule Action tab:
+You can create a periodic backup with the ``--schedule`` option in the CLI, or through Sunstone in the Schedule Action tab:

 |vm_schedule|